covcom/304CEM/labs/08 Introduction to AngularJS/01 Introduction/README.md

 - simple API handling
 - directives: allow you to define new html syntax and create re-usable components

-## 1 Data Binding
+## 1 Data Binding and Directives

+In this first task you will learn about two of the most important features of AngularJS apps, [data binding](https://docs.angularjs.org/guide/databinding) and [directives](https://docs.angularjs.org/guide/directive).
+As you read through the instructions take time to click on the links provided to view the official [AngularJS documentation](https://docs.angularjs.org/api).

 We will start our exploration with a very simple _AngularJS_ application.
 Open the `data_binding.html` in a new browser tab.
 Enter some values in the fields and click the button.
 The app combines the username and password fields and generates a Base64 hash, useful for basic http authentication headers.
 Notice:

 1. As you enter a value in the username field it automatically gets added to the page heading.
-  - this is called data binding
+  - this is called **data binding**
 2. After entering a username and password clicking on the button generates and displays the encoded data.
   - this triggers a function that calculates the base64 string
   - the string is passed back to the page for display.